-Member McGehee recalled that light consideration was important to the surrounding properties and she really appreciated the forty-foot buffer and the preservation of trees.
-In thinking of the one residential home to the west, she wondered whether the grading being considered had to be done since the parking lot was already lower than the surrounding properties.
-She wondered if the parking slots facing the west property could be reoriented to face east.
-She suggested this might avoid the any additional work by the developer and possible tree loss while still meeting the request by the neighboring property owner to the west for less light from the lot and cars shining onto his property.

-Mr. Pieper understood Member McGehee's concerns and explained that maybe this is a scenario where the north/south lanes have to be pushed over to the west a shade and taking a couple off one way or another and adding a third row that would point to the east so the lights would be shining out into the parking lot.

-Member Bjorum noted that last meeting there was a conversation about whether the lot or lots were going to be secured with gates and fencing and he wondered if that has been removed because this is just employee parking or are there still going to be gated entry points and fencing around the lot.

-Mr. Pieper explained typically with what he has seen with the FedEx Corporation is typically their parking lots are always fenced.
-He thought this might be the exception but he thought their rules are pretty hard and fast about how they like to maintain their employee's property.

-Mr. Pieper explained regarding the steep bank and the potential sidewalk going down, the way the building is set up you cannot get in the building unless a person goes through security which is all on the north end of the building.
-As this berm goes to the north it starts tapering down significantly and his guess is once a civil engineer is involved the sidewalk will more than likely go down the berm to the north and gradually tapering down because that is where the employee enters the building.

-Chair Kimble noted the Commission received a bench handout, written communication from Mr. Donald Broman, member on the ownership committee for the Aquarius Apartments next door.
+- Member McGehee recalled light consideration was important and she really appreciates the forty-foot buffer and preservation of trees, but thinking of the one residential home that is to the west, she wondered when grading is being considered if that actually has to be dropped at all, that would be better because there are the slots in the parking lot coming in so the headlights from coming and going would be facing that property.
+If these were facing the property it would not be a problem but if they must come in at a level lower than the lot next door so it would glean the light from the resident. - Mr. Pieper understood Member McGehee's concerns and explained that maybe this is a scenario where the north/south lanes have to be pushed over to the west a shade and taking a couple off one way or another and adding a third row that would point to the east so the lights would be shining out into the parking lot. - Member Bjorum explained discussion last meeting there was conversation about whether the lot or lots were going to be secured with gates and fencing and he wondered if that has been removed because this is just employee parking or are there still going to be gated entry points and fencing around the lot. - Mr. Pieper explained typically with what he has seen with the FedEx Corporation is typically their parking lots are always fenced.
+He thought this might be the exception but he thought their rules are pretty hard and fast about how they like to maintain their employees property. - Mr. Pieper explained regarding the steep bank and the potential sidewalk going down, the way the building is set up you cannot get in the building unless a person goes through security which is all on the north end of the building.
+As this berm goes to the north it starts tapering down significantly and his guess is once a civil engineer is involved the sidewalk will more than likely go down the berm to the north and gradually tapering down because that is where the employee enters the building. - Chair Kimble noted the Commission received a bench handout, written communication from Mr. Donald Broman, member on the ownership committee for the Aquarius Apartments next door.